chris-luangrath/old-website/_posts/2022-09-14-video_games.md

 categories: [general,personal]                   # [first,second,third]
 tags: [video_games]            # [first,second,third]
 ---
 I've been playing video games my whole life.
-As a small kid, I remember watching my dad play Robotech, or playing Lego Star Wars with my mom.
-I remember feeling extremely proud of myself after beating Pokemon Fire Red, playing Super Smash Bros. with my friends, and so many other things.
-Video Games have lead me to meet some of my closest friends, make memories with friends that are on the other side of the world, Simply put, they have played a large part in my life.
+As a small kid, I remember watching my dad play Robotech and playing Lego Star Wars with my mom.
+I remember feeling extremely proud of myself after beating Pokemon Fire Red and playing Super Smash Bros. with my friends.
+Video Games have lead me to meet some of my closest friends, make memories with people on the other side of the world, and so many other great things.
+Simply put, they have played a large part in my life.

 Aside from just personal reasons, playing games is also just a great hobby to have.
 Games are more involved than TV or a movies, and more immersive than books.
 The greatest power that video games have over other forms of media are that they can *make you feel things.*